model-checking/kani/docs/src/dev-assess.md

 ...
 ```

-The unsupported features table aggregates information about features that Kani does not yet supported.
+The unsupported features table aggregates information about features that Kani does not yet support.
 These correspond to uses of `codegen_unimplemented` in the `kani-compiler`, and appear as warnings during compilation.

 Unimplemented features are not necessarily actually hit by (dynamically) reachable code, so an immediate future improvement on this table would be to count the features *actually hit* by failing test cases, instead of just those features reported as existing in code by the compiler.